veereshkatageri/doc-as-code/user_guide/source/user_guide/import_excel_document.rst

 Import excel document
 ---------------------

-The syntax to import the excel document in doc as code as follows
+The syntax to import the excel document in doc-as-code as follows

 .. code-block:: bash